apache/reef/README.md

-Tang is a simple dependency injection framework that emphasizes configuration and explicit documentation over executing application-specific code when binding implementations and invoking object constructors.
+TANG is a simple dependency injection framework that emphasizes configuration and explicit documentation over executing application-specific code when binding implementations and invoking object constructors.

 Outline
 -------